 “When I manage a fund, I don’t allow more than 25% of the fund to be in any one sector, and I always have some exposure to every sector to get the benefits of diversification,” says Offen.

 Dividend cuts.
-On average during the past two decades, 10% of stocks with the highest yields cut or suspended dividends within one year—in 2009, that number reached 40%.
-And dividend cuts matter to investors: Historically, by the time a company cuts its dividend, it has already underperformed the market by an average of 23 percentage points in the 12 months preceding the announcement (see the graph on the right).
+On average during the past two decades, 9% of stocks with the highest yields cut or suspended dividends within one year—in 2009, that number reached 40%.
+And dividend cuts matter to investors: Historically, the average security that cut or suspended its dividend underperformed the market by more than 25% in the 12-months preceding the announcement (see the graph on the right).

 For dividend investors, this can be especially important.
 Growth investors may have big winners that can overshadow losers, but income stocks tend to produce steadier returns and have fewer high flyers—magnifying the impact of a big loss, according to Offen.